MRYingLEE/BackTesting-LowLaterncy/Readme.md

 So the core code in multiprocessing is nearly the same as that in serial mode.

-# Why not GPU
+# Why not GPU?
+Failed

-It's a good question.
-I will try it later.
-But due to the backtesting is path depent, it's hard to use parallelism to deal with 1 backtesting internally.
+Due to the backtesting is path depent, it's hard to use parallelism to deal with 1 backtesting internally.
 At the same time, it's natual to use multiprocessing to deal with many backtestings.

+Even so, I tried to use GPU programming.
+I chose cuDF (https://github.com/rapidsai/cudf) as the GPU library for it was claimed as "almost a drop-in, API-compatible, GPU-accelerated replacement for pandas".

+1. Due to cuDF only works for Linux, I setup an python environment with GPU support, which took me nearly 1 day due to a few technical reasons and version compatibility.

+2. There are a lot of important functions, such as CUMMAX/ CUMSUM, were missed in cuDF.
+It took me a lot of time to rewrite my existing Pandas code.

+3. There are a lot of minor but critical differences between cuDF and Pandas.
+It took me a lot of time to check whether cuDF code worked as I expected.

+4. After hours of struggling, the core code started to run successfully, but the performance was very bad, times slower than my Pandas version.
+I guess for small dataset, the overhead of cuDF is very high.

+So, just I expected GPU is not good for backtesting.
+Of course, just as I tried before, GPU does much good to deep learning, which is calculation intensive.